-There’re several factors that can contribute to brain fog and for the purpose of this article, I will not be discussing one of those factors in particular (mental disorders) as it would become quite a lengthy article.
-Rather, I will be focusing on the average person in society and the challenges they (or you) may face with regards to brain fog, or simply put, a lack of mental clarity and focus.
+There are several factors that can contribute to brain fog.
+In this article, I will not be discussing one of these factors in particular (mental disorders), as it would become a lengthy article.
+Rather, I will focus on the average person in society and the challenges they may face concerning brain fog or, simply put, a lack of mental clarity and focus.

 Table of Contents

-During sleep, the brain reorganizes and recharges itself, further it removes toxic waste byproducts which have accumulated throughout the day.
-This indicates and demonstrates that quality sleep can clear the brain (fog) and help maintain its normal functionality.
+During sleep, the brain reorganizes and recharges itself.
+Further, it removes toxic waste byproducts which have accumulated throughout the day.
+This indicates that poor sleep quality can cause brain fog.
+However, quality sleep can clear the brain and help maintain its normal functionality.

-According to H.H.
-Mitchell, Journal of Biological Chemistry 158, the brain and heart are composed of 73% water.
-This to me is a no-brainer (pun intended), and that one needs to drink water frequently in order to have high mental performance and clarity.
-The quality of water is also important, and I suggest natural spring water or alkaline water.
+Did you know that the brain and heart are composed of 73% water?
+This to me is a no-brainer (pun intended), and shows that one needs to drink water frequently to have high mental performance and clarity.
+Water quality is also important, and I suggest natural spring water or alkaline water.

 The gut is often considered a second brain.
 Let’s keep this one simple in saying fast food and sugar is typically not going to yield mental clarity.

-Personally, I feel clearest when eating meals consisting of high quality protein such as salmon, steak, chicken, or in the case of a less meaty dish, I’ll load up on beans and leafy greens like spinach.
+Personally, I feel clearest when I eat meals containing high-quality protein content such as salmon, steak, or chicken.
+In the case of a less meaty dish, I load up on beans and leafy greens like spinach.

 How to Get Over Brain Fog

 One of the simplest ways I have been able to overcome brain fog is by organizing.
-Creating lists is a great approach to organizing ones thoughts and actions.
-I feel much more focused after a detailed ‘to do’ listhas been created.
+Creating lists is a great approach to organizing one’s thoughts and actions.
+I feel much more focused after I have created a detailed to-do list.

-I go beyond simply listing items but I create a legend of importance of those items using symbols.
+I go beyond simply listing items, I create a scale of importance of those items.
 I use a star to indicate priority, a square box to indicate a secondary task, and a circle for quick tasks in between.
-Essentially, as I get through my daily or weekly list, I place a check-mark next to the completed items, or further notes if required.
+As I get through my daily or weekly list, I place a checkmark next to the completed items or further notes if required.

-Poor diet can lead to inflammation of the gut, which essentially means ‘second brain fog’.
-Inflammation is one of the leading causes of illness and disease, and is often associated to poor eating habits as well as lack of hydration.
-Simply put, clean up your diet and you’ll notice remarkable clarity.
+Poor diet can lead to inflammation of the gut, which essentially means “second brain fog.”
+Inflammation is one of the leading causes of illness and disease and is often associated with poor eating habits as well as lack of hydration.
+Simply put, clean up your diet, and you’ll notice remarkable clarity.

-I suggest applying Intermittent Fasting at least 3 days a week and see how you feel.
+I suggest applying intermittent fasting at least 3 days a week and seeing how you feel.

 During sleep, your brain repairs and restores itself, much like the rest of your body and its DNA and cells.

-Quality sleep gives an opportunity to reduce DNA damage accumulated in the brain during wakefulness.
-Much research around sleep and its effects on the brain has found there is a link between sleep, chromosome dynamics, neuronal activity, and DNA damage and repair with direct physiological relevance to the entire organism.
-Getting to sleep earlier and following a healthy circadian rhythm with quality sleep and REM cycles is of the utmost importance.
+Much research around sleep and its effects on the brain found there is a link between sleep, chromosome dynamics, neuronal activity, and DNA damage and repair.

-Mindfulness meditation is a wonderful practice that you can adopt whereby you focus on being intensely aware of what you’re sensing and feeling in the moment, without interpretation or judgment.
+Mindfulness meditation is a wonderful practice that you can adopt.
+It helps you to be intensely aware of what you’re sensing and feeling in the moment, without interpretation or judgment.

-Practicing mindfulness involves breathing methods, guided imagery, and other practices to relax the body and mind and help reduce stress.
+Practicing mindfulness involves breathing methods, guided imagery, and other practices to relax the body and mind and help reduce stress and anxiety.

-Other meditation practices I suggest investigating are movement meditation, mantra meditation, transcendental meditation, and loving-kindness meditation.
-Personally, I have been practising meditation while in a float-tank (sensory deprivation tank), which allows me to clear the mind totally without any detraction from the senses.
+Other meditation practices I suggest are movement meditation, mantra meditation, transcendental meditation, and loving-kindness meditation.
+Personally, I have been practicing meditation while in a float tank (sensory deprivation tank), which allows me to clear the mind totally without any detraction from the senses.

 Maintaining Mental Clarity

 Consistency is key when it comes to maintaining mental clarity.
-I suggest creating a routine or habit of practising good nutrition (with Intermittent Fasting incorporated), sleeping well, and getting regular exercise.
+I suggest creating a routine or habit of practicing good nutrition (with intermittent fasting incorporated), sleeping well, and getting regular exercise.
 If you need help on how to build a routine, check out this article: What Is a Routine?
-9 Ways to Define a Routine That Works
+9 Ways to Define a Routine That Works.

-Mental clarity won’t come over-night, so be prepared to commit to yourself and your own personal growth going forward!
+Mental clarity won’t come overnight, so be prepared to commit to yourself and your personal growth going forward!

-Keeping the mind clear and functioning optimally is not as challenging as it may seem, and in fact as the fog dissipates, the new norm becomes mental clarity.
+Keeping the mind clear and functioning optimally is not as challenging as it may seem.
+As the fog dissipates, the new norm becomes mental clarity.

-When the mind is clear, it can best guide and direct your daily life in the direction the is conducive to your highest potential.
+When the mind is clear, it can best guide and direct your daily life in the direction that is conducive to your highest potential.